TKTS

-The TKTS ticket booths in New York City and London sell Broadway and Off-Broadway shows, music, and dance events and West End theatre tickets, respectively, at discounts of 20–50% off the face value.
+The TKTS ticket booths in New York City and London sell Broadway and Off-Broadway shows and dance events and West End theatre tickets, respectively, at discounts of 20–50% off the face value.
+It is owned by the Theatre Development Fund, a non-profit.

 New York City

 New York City's TKTS (which is pronounced phonetically as spelled-out "tee kay tee ess") first opened in 1973 and is operated by the Theatre Development Fund.

-There are four locations: one in Duffy Square (at West 47th Street and Broadway, the north end of Times Square); another in Downtown Brooklyn (Jay Street and Myrtle Avenue Promenade); another at the South Street Seaport in Lower Manhattan (replacing the office formerly located in the lobby of the World Trade Center, which was destroyed in the September 11, 2001 attacks).
-The Seaport location has reopened after sustaining damage from Hurricane Sandy in the fall of 2012.
-The fourth location is now located permanently at Lincoln Center for the Performing Arts in the David Rubenstein Atrium.
+Currently, there are two locations: one in Duffy Square (at West 47th Street and Broadway, the north end of Times Square); and another at Lincoln Center for the Performing Arts in the David Rubenstein Atrium.
+The Downtown Brooklyn (Jay Street and Myrtle Avenue Promenade) TKTS closed in 2018, and the South Street Seaport TKTS in Lower Manhattan (replacing the outpost formerly located in the lobby of the World Trade Center, which was destroyed in the September 11, 2001 attacks), did not reopen after the 2020 pandemic.